 About Black Snakes

 One of the first things to know about black snakes is that the common name can actually refer to a lot of different species.
-However, typically, when someone says “black snake” they’re referring to the black rat snake, or the Pantherophis obsoletus.
+However, typically, when someone says “black snake,” they refer to the black rat snake or the Pantherophis obsoletus.
 Other names for this species include the western rat snake, the black rat snake, and the pilot black snake.

 Black snakes in Kentucky are actually nonvenomous.
-However, you’ll still need to have a medical professional check you out when bitten.
+However, you’ll still need a medical professional to check you out when bitten.
 Snake bites can be full of bacteria that can lead to an infection if not treated properly.

 Rather than use venom to hunt, black snakes rely on constriction.
 This means they wrap their body tightly around their prey to suffocate them before eating them.
 However, because black snakes lack venom, they’ve also had to find an entirely new way to effectively protect themselves.